AmmieQi/MLVQA/readme.md

 installation and requirements
 ----
-all the required packages are the same as openvqa.
+* all the required packages are the same as openvqa.
-The MLVQA are placed in /openvqa/models/mlvqa.
+* The architecture of MLVQA is placed in /openvqa/models/mlvqa.
+* The proposed word masking algorithm is placed in /openvqa/datasets/vqa/vqa_loader.py

 License
 ----